michaeldawson/website/src/markdown-pages/alignment.md

 This rail is made up of your _Boosters_ - all the little things that you can do during your day to boost your defences, power up your positivity, and also just _enjoy!_

+Boosters are for any time of the day, but can also be a particular source of strength during your more difficult times, such as when you're feeling especially trapped in a "loop-hole" pattern.

-Everyone can find activites that they truly _love_ doing, that are also genuinely positive and beneficial for them (and perhaps even for people around them!)
+In any case, everyone can find activites that they truly _love_ doing, that are also genuinely positive and beneficial for them (and perhaps even for people around them!).
+The act of identifying what these things are can be a great reminder to start incorporating more of them into our lives.

 For me, my _"Boosters List"_ includes: